AMReX-Codes/amrex/CONTRIBUTING.md

 Even before your work is ready to merge, it can be convenient to create a PR (so you can use Github tools to visualize your changes).
 In this case, please put the `[WIP]` tag (for Work In Progress) at the beginning of the PR title.

+## Core Developers

+People who make a number of substantive contributions will be named "core developers" of AMReX.
+The criteria for becoming a core developer are flexible, but generally involve one of the following:

+  * 100 non-trivial commits to `amrex/Src/`  *and/or*

+  * addition of a new algorithm / module  *and/or*

+  * substantial input into the code design process or testing

+If a core developer is inactive for multiple years, we may reassess their status as a core developer.

+The current list of core developers is: Ann Almgren (LBNL), Vince Beckner, John Bell (LBNL), Johannes Blaschke (LBNL), Cy Chan (LBNL), Marcus Day (LBNL), Brian Friesen (NERSC), Kevin Gott (NERSC), Daniel Graves (LBNL), Max Katz (NVIDIA), Andrew Myers (LBNL), Tan Nguyen (LBNL), Andrew Nonaka (LBNL), Michele Rosso (LBNL), Sam Williams (LBNL), Weiqun Zhang (LBNL), Michael Zingale (Stonybrook University).